alchemy-swift/alchemy/README.md

 }
 ```

 Then, register this endpoint in your Alchemy server's router.
-Alchemy will automatically decode `GetAllRequest` from the incoming request & will enforce that the return type of the handler matches the expected return type of the endpoint, `[TodoDTO]`.
+Alchemy will automatically decode `GetAllRequest` from the right spots in the incoming request & will enforce that the return type of the handler matches the expected return type of the endpoint, `[TodoDTO]`.
 ```swift
 import Alchemy
 import Shared